JakeTruscott/CSS_POS_UF/docs/class_2/class_2_index.md

 ---
-title: "Class 2: Intermediate Programming in R"
+title: "2: Intermediate Programming in R"
 nav_order: 4
 has_children: true
 ---